Slab Backsplash (Stone Materials & Kitchen Designs)

 Quartz Slab Cost

 When selecting quartz for a backsplash project, the leftover fragments from the slab are referred to as remnants.
 These remnants are less expensive than the primary slab.
 If you only need a little amount of backsplash, a remnant can be purchased for as little as $45 per square foot.
-When choosing quartz for your backsplash, though, you may always negotiate with your stone provider.
+When choosing quartz, though, you may always negotiate with your stone provider or look for remnant pieces depending on your needs.

 Marble Slab Cost